-29. As required by CERCLA, the ATSDR conducted a Public Health Assessment ("PHA") of Camp Lejeune.
-The ATSDR completed its initial assessment in 1997.

-30. The 1997 ATSDR PHA concluded that individuals who served or resided at Camp Lejeune had been exposed to contaminants of concern in the drinking water.
-It declared those exposures to be a public health hazard.

-31. The 1997 ATSDR PHA was subsequently removed from the agency's website in 2009 after new information emerged, including the fact that benzene had been present in a well in the Hadnot Point system.

-32. After the removal of the 1997 Public Health Assessment, the ATSDR completed five health studies of Camp Lejeune:
+- 29. As required by CERCLA, the ATSDR conducted a Public Health Assessment ("PHA") of Camp Lejeune.
+The ATSDR completed its initial assessment in 1997. - 30.
+The 1997 ATSDR PHA concluded that individuals who served or resided at Camp Lejeune had been exposed to contaminants of concern in the drinking water.
+It declared those exposures to be a public health hazard. - 31.
+The 1997 ATSDR PHA was subsequently removed from the agency's website in 2009 after new information emerged, including the fact that benzene had been present in a well in the Hadnot Point system. - 32.
+After the removal of the 1997 Public Health Assessment, the ATSDR completed five health studies of Camp Lejeune: - a.

-a.
 A 2013 study of whether in utero and infant exposures to contaminated drinking water were associated with birth defects suggested an association between drinking water contaminants and neural tube defects.

-b.
-A 2014 study compared mortality rates among Marine and naval personnel stationed at Camp Lejeune with mortality rates for Marine Corps personnel stationed at Camp Pendleton, a Marine Corps base located in Oceanside, California.
-The study found an elevated mortality rate for the Camp Lejeune personnel for several causes of death, including multiple myeloma, Hodgkin lymphoma, and cancers of the kidney, liver, esophagus, and cervix.